johnlee2898-2/EV-market-sentiment-trend-analysis/README.md

   (Note: only delete the file scrapedEvNews.dat, but keep the direcotry: "project directory/data/scrapedEvNews/")

-- Delete directory:    "project directory/processed_corpus/scrapedEvNews", after deletion, it will look like "./processed_corpus"
+- Delete directory:    "project directory/processed_corpus/scrapedEvNews", after deletion, it will look like "project directory/processed_corpus"

 - Delete directory:    "project directory/indexes/scrapedEvNews", after deletion, it will look like "project directory/indexes"